openzipkin/zipkin/zipkin-server/RATIONALE.md

 TODO: list all the reasons why this has caused us pain.
 Also considerations that this helps with, such as our ability to change spring boot or armeria whenever we want.

+## Java 17

+As Zipkin Server is a Spring Boot 3 application, it requires minimum JRE 17 to run.
+The collector and storage modules it uses remain at Java 11 bytecode until the zipkin-dependencies job can run on JRE 17, or its tests no longer share storage classes.

 ## Modules

 ### Impact of auto-configuration being optional